National Collegiate Athletic Association

 The National Collegiate Athletic Association (NCAA) (Note: NCAA is commonly pronounced "N C double A" by the general public and in outside media reports, but generally pronounced one letter at a time, "N C A A", in the organization's official media.
 In its early decades, the pronunciation "N C two A" was also used – this variation is rarely used today.) is a nonprofit organization that regulates student athletics among about 1,100 schools in the United States, and 1 in Canada.
 It also organizes the athletic programs of colleges and helps over 500,000 college student athletes who compete annually in college sports.
 The headquarters is located in Indianapolis, Indiana.

 Until the 1956–57 academic year, the NCAA was a single division for all schools.
 That year, the NCAA split into the University Division and the College Division.
 In August 1973, the current three-division system of Division I, Division II, and Division III was adopted by the NCAA membership in a special convention.
 Under NCAA rules, Division I and Division II schools can offer athletic scholarships to students.
 Division III schools may not offer any athletic scholarships.
 Generally, larger schools compete in Division I and smaller schools in II and III.
 Division I football was further divided into I-A and I-AA in 1978, while Division I programs that did not have football teams were known as I-AAA.
 In 2006, Divisions I-A and I-AA were, respectively, renamed the Football Bowl Subdivision (FBS) and Football Championship Subdivision (FCS).
 In its 2022–23 fiscal year, the NCAA generated $1.28 billion in revenue, $945 million (74%) of which came from airing rights to the Division I men's basketball tournament.

 Controversially, the NCAA substantially restricts the kinds of benefits and compensation (including paid salary) that collegiate athletes could receive from their schools.
 The consensus among economists is these caps for men's basketball and football players benefit the athletes' schools (through rent-seeking) at the expense of the athletes.
 Economists have subsequently characterized the NCAA as a cartel.
 In 2021, the Supreme Court of the United States unanimously ruled that some of these NCAA restrictions on student athletes are in violation of US antitrust law.
 The NCAA settled a lawsuit in May 2024 allowing member institutions to pay Division I athletes who have played since 2016.
+However, the Protect College Sports Act, which is scheduled for a Senate vote on September 28, 2026, grants the NCAA a limited antitrust exemption to enforce eligibility, transfer and NIL compensation rules, establish federal NIL compensation, eligibility and transfer rules, and regulate agent conduct.
+If the bill passes, it will grant a conditional antitrust exemption shielding NCAA, conferences, and institutions from federal and state antitrust liability when enforcing the Act's rules on compensation caps, eligibility, transfers, recruitments, and agent certification.